De Facto in WA: Your Legal Rights & Obligations

 The Family Court of WA considers several factors when determining the existence of a de facto relationship, such as:

-De facto relationships are recognised by law when two people live together on a genuine domestic basis, offering them certain rights under Australian family law, similar to those of married couples.
+De facto relationships are recognised by law when two people live together on a genuine domestic basis, so they have certain rights under Australian family law, similar to married couples.

 Legal Rights of Cohabiting Couples